 Facilitated by Kathy Arnold

-This is a 3 session course: attend all or some.
-Registration is not required.
+This is a 3 session course.

 The class is hands-on for those who bring their laptop.
 Two PC and 2 MAC laptops can be checked out from the club monitor for use during the class.